Katyusha rocket launcher: Variants

-Note: There was also an experimental KV-1K – Katyusha mounted on KV-1 tank which was not taken in service.

-A list of some implementations of the Katyusha follows:

-Rocket variants

-Rockets used in the above implementations were:

 The M-8 and M-13 rocket could also be fitted with smoke warheads, although this was not common.

 Foreign variants

 The Axis powers had captured Katyushas during the war.
 Germany considered producing a local copy, but instead created the 8 cm Raketen-Vielfachwerfer, which was based on the Katyusha.

 Romania had started developing its Mareșal tank destroyer in late 1942.
 One of the first experimental models was equipped with a Katyusha rocket launcher and tested in the summer of 1943.
 The project was not continued.

 Combat history

-The multiple rocket launchers were top secret in the beginning of World War II.
-A special unit of the NKVD troops was raised to operate them.
-On July 14, 1941, an experimental artillery battery of seven launchers was first used in battle at Rudnya in Smolensk Oblast of Russia, under the command of Captain Ivan Flyorov, destroying a concentration of German troops with tanks, armored vehicles and trucks at the marketplace, causing massive German Army casualties and its retreat from the town in panic, see also in articles by a Russian military historian Andrey Sapronov, an eyewitness of the maiden launches.
+The multiple rocket launchers were top secret at the beginning of World War II and a special unit of NKVD troops was raised to operate them.
+On July 14, 1941, an experimental artillery battery of seven launchers was first used in battle at Rudnya, Smolensk Oblast under the command of Captain Ivan Flyorov, destroying a concentration of German troops with tanks, armored vehicles and trucks in the marketplace, causing massive German Army casualties and panicked retreat from the town.
+This was the first time the Katyusha was ever used in combat.
 Following the success, the Red Army organized new Guards mortar batteries for the support of infantry divisions.
 A battery's complement was standardized at four launchers.
 They remained under NKVD control until German Nebelwerfer rocket launchers became common later in the war.

 On August 8, 1941, Stalin ordered the formation of eight special Guards mortar regiments under the direct control of the Reserve of the Supreme High Command (RVGK).
 Each regiment comprised three battalions of three batteries, totalling 36 BM-13 or BM-8 launchers.
-Independent Guards mortar battalions were also formed, comprising 12 launchers in three batteries of four.
-By the end of 1941, there were eight regiments, 35 independent battalions, and two independent batteries in service, fielding a total of 554 launchers.
+Independent Guards mortar battalions were also formed of 12 launchers in three batteries of four.
+By the end of 1941, there were eight regiments, 35 independent battalions, and two independent batteries in service, a total of 554 launchers.

 In June 1942 heavy Guards mortar battalions were formed around the new M-30 static rocket launch frames, consisting of 96 launchers in three batteries.
 In July, a battalion of BM-13s was added to the establishment of a tank corps.
 In 1944, the BM-31 was used in motorized heavy Guards mortar battalions of 48 launchers.
 In 1943, Guards mortar brigades, and later divisions, were formed equipped with static launchers.

+At dawn on September 5, the preparatory artillery and air bombardment began all along the front of the 24th, 1st Guards and 66th armies.
+But even on the main lines of advance the density of the artillery fire was not great and did not yield the necessary results.
+The attack began after Katyusha volleys.

 By the end of 1942, 57 regiments were in service—together with the smaller independent battalions, this was the equivalent of 216 batteries: 21% BM-8 light launchers, 56% BM-13, and 23% M-30 heavy launchers.
 By the end of the war, the equivalent of 518 batteries were in service.